 China Trademark Registration

 To register a trademark in China, an application must be filed with the China National Intellectual Property Administration (CNIPA).
-China’s trademark system operates on a first-to-file rule, meaning that the first applicant to file a trademark application for a particular mark is generally granted the rights to that mark.
-China uses the Nice Classification system for specifications of goods and services, but further divides the classes into many sub-classes.
-While it is possible to file a multiple-class application, it is generally recommended to file single-class applications for greater ease of processing.
+China follows a first-to-file system, meaning the applicant who files first generally obtains the exclusive rights to the trademark.
+China uses the Nice Classification system for goods and services but further divides each class into numerous sub-classes.
+While multiple-class applications are allowed, it is generally recommended to file single-class applications for easier processing.

 Procedure For China Trademark Registration